danjperron/burnLVP/README.md

       - burnLVP.py      Original Python code use to program pic12F... and pic16F.....
       - burn18.py       Python code to program pic18F....
-                        Currently underway only program code on pic18F258 at the moment.
+                        Currently underway!
+Only program code on pic18F258 at the moment.

      Schematic